notepad-plus-plus/npp-usermanual/content/docs/searching.md

 If a search action is invoked by keyboard command with the Find dialog window open and input focus in the editing window, an unsuccessful search will result in input focus being changed to the Find window.

 *Disclaimer:*  It is Notepad++'s design intention to fulfill some basic searching/replacing capability.
 As such, Notepad++ searching is not infinitely flexible and capable of meeting all needs.
 For such power needs, please turn to external tools, some of which integrate well with Notepad++.
 Integrating well means that after such tools produce results, they can tell Notepad++ which files to open and which line and column numbers to move the caret to, in order to work with matched results.
 Examples of such power file/text searching tools might be:  "GrepWin", "PowerGREP", "FileSeek", "Everything" and many others.

+#### Wrap Around

+- When executing a **Find Next** or a single-step **Replace**, the document text is examined for a match starting at the caret position and proceeding forward toward the end-of-file; if the search text is not found and **☐ Wrap around** is not checkmarked, the search reports that it can't find the text and stops.
+However, if **☑ Wrap around** is checkmarked in this situation, searching begins again from the start-of-file (i.e., it wraps around) and text is examined until the caret position is reached (or a search hit occurs).

+- When executing a **Find Previous** or **▲** (or a **Find Next** with **☑ Backward direction** checkmarked) or a single-step _Replace_ (with **☑ Backward direction** checkmarked), the document text is examined for a match starting at the caret position and proceeding backward toward the start-of-file; if the search text is not found and **☐ Wrap around** is not checkmarked, the search reports that it can't find the text and stops.
+However, if **☑ Wrap around** is checkmarked in this situation, searching begins again from the end-of-file (i.e., it wraps around) and text is examined until the caret position is reached (or a search hit occurs).

+- In other single-file search actions, **☑ Wrap around** may be thought of as "affect entire file" and caret position becomes irrelevant; the file will be processed in one pass from start-of-file to end-of-file.

+- In multiple-file search actions (like **Find All in All Opened Documents**, or the **Find in Files** or **Find in Projects** tabs), the **☑ Wrap around** state is completely ignored, as those actions always start at the beginning of each file and search through to the end in the forward direction.

 ### Find in Files tab